pandalearnstocode/Notes/engine of an analytical product.md

 ### Building a package or library

+After the production code passes the code quality it is important to warp them as a

 ### Serving result as a REST API

 ### Containerise the service and host in registry